SaswatPadhi/saswatpadhi.github.io/_blogposts/2021-09_usb-autoattach-in-qubes/index.md

 #### =fa^user-lock^fa= Changes in $\DomZ$

 There are two main changes necessary in $\DomZ$:

-(a) a new Qrexec service to listen to device attachment requests from $\sysusb$,
+1. a new Qrexec service to listen to device attachment requests from $\sysusb$, and
-(b) a Qrexec policy to restrict the source and destination VMs for calls to this service.
+2. a Qrexec policy to restrict the source and destination VMs for calls to this service.

 ##### The Qrexec Service